is6481/course_info/README.md

 All technologies exist in the cloud, however, some software downloads may be necessary on occasion to interact with them.

-### Learning Objectives

-Objectives are as follows.

--   Introduce a set of ideal situations to optimize business operations through analytics.
--   Gain some hands-on experience with modern analytics technologies.

 ### Schedule